-Interacting with neighbors can be difficult, especially when one neighbor refuses to acknowledge their responsibility for a shared fence.
-It can be even more maddening if the neighbor has already built a fence on your property.
+Communicating with neighbors can sometimes be challenging, particularly when a neighbor fails to recognize their duty in the upkeep of a shared fence.
+The situation can become even more frustrating if the neighbor decides to construct a fence on your property.

 If you’re ever in such a situation, the Wyoming state laws on fencing are there to help.